pfgithub/masc/README.md

 -   `\\` - newline that will be visible in the output code

 there's probably more that I'm missing. look at the examples.

+## notes

+all variables are stored in a register. if you run out of registers, save some things to the stack manually yourself.

 ## source code structure